ineat/refcards/refcards-generator/Readme.md

 # Installation

-After installing NodeJs, you'll need to install the dependancies with npm :
+After installing NodeJs, you'll need to install the dependencies with npm :

 ```
 npm install